turbot/tailpipe-mod-aws-vpc-flow-log-detections/README.md

 sudo /bin/sh -c "$(curl -fsSL https://powerpipe.io/install/powerpipe.sh)"
 ```

-This mod also requires AWS VPC Flow Logs to be collected using Tailpipe with the AWS plugin:
+This mod also requires AWS VPC flow logs to be collected using Tailpipe with the AWS plugin:
 - [Get started with the AWS plugin for Tailpipe →](https://tailpipe.io/plugins/turbot/aws)

 Install the mod: